leahfilkin-myob/RefactoringKata/katas/kata-string-calculator/kata-string-calculator.md

 ### Step 8

-Numbers bigger than 1000 should be ignored.
+Numbers greater or equal to 1000 should be ignored.

 ~~~
 Add("1000,1001,2") > Returns 2